camielverdult/h2-zigbee/README.md

 # Temperature Sensor Example

-This example demonstrates how to configure a Home Automation temperature sensor on a Zigbee end device.
+This project demonstrates how to expose BME280 sensor data from a Zigbee end device.

 ## Hardware Required

 * One 802.15.4 enabled development board (e.g., ESP32-H2 or ESP32-C6) running this example.
-* A second board running as a Zigbee coordinator (see [HA_thermostat](../HA_thermostat/) example)
+* One Zigbee modem or pre-existing network

 ## Configure the project